Working with Geodatabase Subtypes: Writing A Subtype

 5. Define Table Handling to Update

-Now we need to define how the table will be handled, since we already have 80 features with the subtypes attached and we are only adding attributes, we will need to update the incoming features instead of creating new ones.
+Now we need to define how the table will be handled.
+We already have 80 features with subtypes attached, and we are only adding attributes; we will need to update the incoming features instead of creating new ones.
 Open the Parks writer feature type parameters.
-In the General section, change the Feature Operation to Update, the Table Handling to Use Existing, and the Match Columns to ParkID, then click OK.
+In the General section, set Feature Operation to Update, Table Handling to Use Existing, and Match Columns to ParkID, then click OK.

 UpdateExisting.png